silnrsi/feax/README.md

 sudo apt install python3-pip python3-venv python3-wheel python3-setuptools
 ```

-create a virtual environment:
+Create a virtual environment:
 ```
 python3 -m venv venv
 ```
-Get inside the virtual environment, you have to do this every time you want to use the pysilfont tools again:
+Get inside the virtual environment (you have to do this every time you want to use the tools again):
 ```
 source venv/bin/activate
 ```

-Then install (update) the toolchain and install the library and the makefea script:
+Then install (update) the toolchain and install the feax library and the makefea script:
 ```
 python3 -m pip install --upgrade pip setuptools wheel python3 -m pip install .